 Pharmacists who believe they can demonstrate that they have already partially covered the FP1 learning outcomes and practice activities can write an SPE in the relevant practice area(s).
 These pharmacists must enrol onto FP1 and can upload and use their SPE(s) as a piece or pieces of evidence in their FP1 portfolio.
 When they have completed their FP1 portfolio, they can submit it for Foundation Portfolio Review (FPR) as outlined in section 11.1.
-Evidence from the previous 5 years can be used but there are 4 practice activities which MUST have been completed as a registered pharmacist.
-They are listed overleaf.
+Evidence from the previous 5 years can be used but the following 4 practice activities MUST have been completed as a registered pharmacist: